Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Spatio-temporal causal structures

+We model a spacetime in general and order-theoretic terms, without assuming any manifold topology or symmetries, but focusing on its causal structure.

-\begin{definition}[Fixed acyclic spacetime] We model a fixed acyclic spacetime by a partially ordered set $\mathcal{T}$ associated with the order relation $\preceq$, without assuming any further structure/symmetries. $P\preceq Q$ is denoted as $P\prec Q$ whenever $P,Q\in\mathcal{T}$ are distinct elements.
-Then $P\prec Q$, $P\succ Q$ and $P\nprec\nsucc Q$ represent $P$ being in the past of, future of and neither in the past nor future of $Q$ respectively, with respect to this order relation.
+\begin{definition}[Fixed acyclic spacetime] A fixed acyclic spacetime corresponds to a partially ordered set $\cT$ associated with the order relation $\preceq$. $P\preceq Q$ is denoted as $P\prec Q$ whenever $P,Q\in\cT$ are distinct elements. $P\prec Q$, $P\succ Q$ and $P\nprec\nsucc Q$ represent $P$ being in the past of, future of and neither in the past nor future of $Q$ respectively, with respect to this order relation. \end{definition}